-My favourite article on pricing by Nick Kolenda had me thinking about a few things around pricing.
-Firstly, what is it about odd vs even pricing that affects our buying behaviour and secondly what is it about that 99-cent ending?!
+My favourite article on pricing by Nick Kolenda had me thinking about a few things around pricing and price ending.
+Firstly, what is it about odd pricing vs even pricing that affects our buying behaviour and secondly what is it about that 99-cent price ending?!

 Now lucky for both you and I have spent a ridiculous number of years reading journal articles for research.
 In fact, some might think me crazy that I actually prefer to read a journal article over a book (even a non-fiction).
 So it won’t surprise you that I got carried away with my reading and read 11 articles in total.
 From those articles I actually have two and a half pages of notes on odd and even pricing and 9-ending pricing.